stevenyoung93/DeepRL-Tennis-Project/Report.md

 - Noise according to the Ornstein-Uhlenbeck process with theta=0.15, sigma=0.2
 - Repetitions of learning per agent-step of 3

-## Plot of Rewards
+## Reaching of Rewards

-The plot shows that the agent was able to receive an average reward of +0.5 over 100 episodes after xxxx episodes.
+The jupyetr notebook shows that the agent was able to receive an average reward of +0.5 over 100 episodes after 2,241 episodes.

 ## Ideas for Future Work